Best Home Security Systems in Austin

 The Best Home Security Systems in Austin

 True Protection is an all-around solid choice for flexibility and customer service, not to mention reasonable pricing that makes for good value.
-Like our top choice Dyezz, they are low-commitment: they offer month-to-month contracts and optional professional installation, leaving room for renters and DIY fans alike.
-Whereas Dyezz takes the pricing cake thanks to the absence of equipment fees, True Protection offers more service features that could make it worth the extra money.
+The company also offers month-to-month contracts and optional professional installation, leaving room for renters and DIY fans alike.

 At $28 a month for cellular monitoring, True Protection is the second-most costly and significantly more than Austin All Star Security and Smith Thompson (both $17 a month.)
 But we see that as an investment because it comes with some unique services that we didn’t see anywhere else.
 First, it provides a lifetime warranty that covers all parts and labor to keep your system working, with the exception of replacing batteries and panel screens, and protects your investment.
 Next, False Alarm Protection comes through the monitoring service partner, Monitronics, to cover the first $50 of any fines for false alarms.
 (In Texas, $50 fines start after your 3rd false alarm in a permit year and become $75 after the fifth false alarm.
 More on this below.)
 Having that bit of wiggle room and could save you some frustration while you work out the kinks, and it’s a nice touch that makes us feel cared for.